learn-co-curriculum/dsc-exploring-and-transforming-json-schemas-lab/README.md

 ## Summary

-Well done!
-In this lab you got some extended practice exploring the structure of JSON files and visualizing data!
+In this lab you got some extended practice exploring the structure of JSON files and visualizing data.